Road Warrior Animal: Georgia Championship Wrestling (1983–1984)

-Jim Crockett Promotions (1986–1990)
+Jim Crockett Promotions / World Championship Wrestling (1983–1990)

 Their hard hitting style, no nonsense attitude, and winning ways made the Road Warriors fan favorites.
 Even when they were booked as heels, the fans refused to boo them.
 They started to split their time between the AWA and the National Wrestling Alliance (NWA) until finally leaving the AWA for big money contracts with the NWA and a huge push for the monster duo.
 The move paid off instantly as they won the inaugural Jim Crockett Sr. Memorial Cup Tag Team Tournament and feuded with the top stars of the NWA such as The Four Horsemen and The Russian Team (which included the Road Warriors' old training buddy Barry Darsow).
 During their initial run in the NWA, they helped popularize the WarGames match, the Scaffold match, and their trademark Chicago Street Fight.

 In 1988, the Road Warriors engaged in a violent feud with The Powers of Pain (The Barbarian and The Warlord) the first team that could truly match the Road Warriors in power (and who were one of the most well known Road Warrior clones).
 The Powers of Pain even went so far as to injure Animal's eye, (kayfabe) as his eye injury actually occurred days earlier during a match, during a weightlifting competition.
 When Animal returned, he initially wore a hockey goalie mask to protect his eye.
 The angle abruptly ended when the Powers of Pain left the NWA after finding out they were booked against the Road Warriors in a series of Scaffold Matches and they did not want to get hurt by falling off the scaffold.

 Near the end of 1988, the Road Warriors captured the NWA World Tag Team Championship from The Midnight Express whom they mauled in short order to win the titles.
 After being the "Uncrowned champions" for a long time the Road Warriors' run with the tag team titles was short-lived.
 Teddy Long used a fast count to cheat the Road Warriors out of their titles.
 In their last year with the NWA, the Warriors feuded mainly with The Varsity Club, The Samoan Swat Team, and The Skyscrapers before leaving the NWA in the summer of 1990, due to conflicts with Jim Herd.

+American Wrestling Association (1984–1985)

+From 1984 to 1985, Animal wrestled for the American Wrestling Association.

+All Japan Pro Wrestling (1985–1989)

+From 1985 to 1989, Animal wrestled for All Japan Pro Wrestling.